microsoftgraph/microsoft-graph-comms-samples/Samples/LocalMediaSamples/HueBot/HueBot/README.md

-﻿# Media bot on Azure Service Fabric
+﻿# Introduction

 ## About
-The Hue Bot sample guides you through building, deploying and testing an application hosted media bot on Service Fabric.
+The Hue Bot sample guides you through building, deploying and testing an application hosted media bot.
 This sample demonstrates how bots can interact with users by enabling real-time video capabilities.

 ## Getting Started